Xiasha Subdistrict

 Xiasha (Chinese: t 下沙, s 下沙, p Xiàshā, lit.
 "Lower Sands") is an industrial and educational center, located about 15 km east of central Hangzhou, the capital of Zhejiang Province in the People's Republic of China.
 It is administered as a subdistrict of Hangzhou's Qiantang District.

 Geography

 This area is included is part of the Yangtze River Delta region, which includes Shanghai, Jiangsu, and Zhejiang Provinces.

 History

 Xiasha is also called HEDA, which stands for the Hangzhou Economic and Technological Development Area.
 The area was founded in 1993 as one of China's first state level development zones.
 The zone currently occupied 34 square kilometers and may soon expand to a long range estimate of 100 kilometers.
 Xiasha strives to be an international industrial, scientific and manufacturing zone, paramount with a park of flags from all over the World which can be seen upon entering the center of Xiasha.
 Most of what is produced in Xiasha are microelectronics, mobile telecommunications, optical equipment products, automobile products, chemicals and computer laptops.

-Several international companies are located in the Xiasha including German owned Siemens High Voltage circuit breaker company, Motorola Mobile Communications Ltd., Toshiba, Mitsubishi, Allergan pharmaceuticals, Turumo Medical Corporation, Panasonic Motors, Dingyi, and food giant Wahaha.
+Several international companies are located in Xiasha, including Siemens, Motorola, Toshiba, Mitsubishi, Allergan, Terumo, Panasonic, Dingyi, and Wahaha.
 HEDA boasts 600 industrial enterprises in all.